digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/getting_started.rst

 Executing Smart Contracts
 -------------------------

 Let's start by looking at some smart contract code.
-In our example, we'll have three parties, Alice, Bob and the Bank.
+In our example, we have three parties, Alice, Bob, and the Bank.
-In the scenario, Alice and Bob will agree that Bob has to paint her house.
-In exchange, Bob will get a digital bank note (I-Owe-You, IOU) from Alice, issued by a bank.
+In the scenario, Alice and Bob agree that Bob has to paint her house.
+In exchange, Bob gets a digital bank note (I-Owe-You, IOU) from Alice, issued by a bank.

 First, we need to add the Bank as a party: